dcoles/adventureland-code/guide.md

 ]
 ```

-You can also determine the inventory index by inspecting your Inventory (Press `i`).
+You can also determine the inventory slot by inspecting your Inventory (Press `i`).

-The Inventory starts at index `0` (top-left position) and moves left-to-right, top-to-bottom as follows:
+Inventory slots start at index `0` (top-left position) and moves left-to-right, top-to-bottom:

 |  |  |  |  |  |  |  |
 |--|--|--|--|--|--|--|